dcasati/aks-baseline_walkthroughs/scaling_aks-lza/README.md

 # Auto-Scaling with Horizontal Pod Autoscaler and Cluster Autoscaler

-The business unit wants to use the cloud's elasticity to scale their resources up and down in correspondance to the current load.
-To add resources the required resources on demand, the team decides to use the following platform capabilitites:
+In this walkthrough, we will explore the options of Azure Kubernetes Services (AKS) to scale based on actual user load.
+It will demonstrate the setup and use of  following A KS platform capabilitites:

 - The [Kubernetes Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), adding and removing pods to the existing set of virtual machines as load changes.
 - The [Cluster Autoscaler of an AKS cluster](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler), adding and removing virtual machines to scale up the scale set and providing more CPU and memory capacity.

-## Prerequesites
-- Make sure you have a deployment of the AKS baseline architecture reference implementation deployed and available.
+To emulate userload, this tutorial uses [Azure Load Testing](https://docs.microsoft.com/en-us/azure/load-testing/overview-what-is-azure-load-testing).

 ##  Walthrough Overview
 In this walkthrough, you will...
+- create a new AKS cluster using the [AKS Construction Helper](https://azure.github.io/AKS-Construction/).
 - build a new container image hosting an API that creates CPU load my multiplying random numbers,
 - deploy this application to your AKS cluster,
 - use Azure Load Testing to simulate concurrent user requests and inspect the resulting load,